 If you have maintained those Jing herbs on top of a sustainable lifestyle, you are building back your Jing, you are building back your ability to have sexual vigour, libido, your ability to have strong sex hormones, your ability to have a nice strong skeletal system, the ability for your cells to reproduce, your ability for you to replenish flesh, heal wounds, and all the things associated with Jing.

 But where does the focus go now?
 Now that you have replenished your Jing stores and feeling like your Jing herbs are not quite packing the same punch?

-Quite often we're gonna go from that foundational treasure Jing (remember, we've got the Three Treasures, Jing, Qi, Shen) and we're gonna take that primary focus we had there and, most of the time, you're gonna see it flow into the treasure of Qi.
+Quite often we're going to go from that foundational treasure Jing (remember, we've got the Three Treasures, Jing, Qi, Shen) and we're gonna take that primary focus we had there and, most of the time, you're going see it flow into the treasure of Qi.

 In order to have a nice strong spark in the machine, a nice strong flame, we need that foundation.
 We need, in that analogy of the candle, nice strong "Jingy" wax.
 Then the Qi flame can be really nice and strong.

 We're looking at astragalus, codonopsis, white atractylodes, poria mushroom, and the medicinal mushrooms in general.
 These kind of Qi tonics are some suggestions to move your focus from Jing to Qi tonics (if you're no longer feeling that big bang from the Jing herbs).
 Check out Qi blend which is jam packed of these beautiful Qi herbs.